jbcodeforce/flink-studies/docs/coding/getting-started.md

 ./sql-client.sh
 ```

-Then use Flink CLI commands. ([See documentation for sqlclient](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/dev/table/sqlclient/)).
+Then use Flink SQL CLI commands. ([See documentation for sqlclient](https://nightlies.apache.org/flink/flink-docs-release-1.20/docs/dev/table/sqlclient/)).

-See [this folder](https://github.com/jbcodeforce/flink-studies/tree/master/flink-sql-demo/basic-sql) to get some simple examples.
+See [this folder](https://github.com/jbcodeforce/flink-studies/tree/master/flink-sql-demos/00-basic-sql) to get some examples.

 ## Docker compose with Kafka and Flink